-Donald Trump Is ‘A Unicorn, Riding A Unicorn Over A Rainbow’, Says Former Spokesman Sean Spicer
+Donald Trump Is ‘A Unicorn, Riding A Unicorn Over A Rainbow,’ Says Former Spokesman Sean Spicer

 “I had no choice but to laugh.”

 Spicer also contradicts both himself and his former boss on the role of Paul Manafort.
-Manafort, who served at Trump’s campaign chairman from Mach 2016 to August 2016, is currently in jail facing charges of conspiracy against the United States and money laundering.
+Manafort, who served as Trump’s campaign chairman from Mach 2016 to August 2016, is currently in jail facing charges of conspiracy against the United States and money laundering.
 Trump has characterized Manafort as a “very minor figure” in his campaign.
 Spicer had also tried to downplay Manafort’s role, saying in March 2017 that Manafort “played a very limited role for a very limited amount of time.”

 However, in the book, Spicer paints Manafort as having a much bigger and more central role.